Batonicarla/intel-image-classification/README.md

 high as 58,000-90,000ms under peak load.
-These relatively high latencies are expected given that each container runs TensorFlow CNN inference on CPU only (no GPU acceleration), which is significantly slower under concurrent load than typical lightweight APIs  every `/predict` request requires a full forward pass through the MobileNetV2-based model.
+These relatively high latencies are expected given that each container runs TensorFlow CNN inference on CPU only (no GPU acceleration), which is significantly slower under concurrent load than typical lightweight APIs;  every `/predict` request requires a full forward pass through the MobileNetV2-based model.
 Some request failures occurred during peak load periods across all three containers, likely due to timeouts under sustained high concurrency combined with CPU-bound inference.